NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/journal.md

   - Duration: `5 seconds`
   - Intensity threshold: `0.1`
   - m/z transformation: `value * 5 + 200`
 - Audio preview would be ideal before downloading the file.
+Maybe even a keyboard to play around with the sample at different frequencies (if I end up deciding to go this route, a react front end would be necessary, flask would be limited in this regard)

 **Technical Specifications**